 A lot of people these days are using Marijuana to soothe their stomachs and make them feel a lot better whenever they feel they are nauseous.
 Some even reported that using Marijuana during pregnancy helped them with their morning sickness.
 However, most doctors do not recommend using Marijuana during pregnancy.

 In a recent survey, every 1 out of 3 people who used marijuana for medical purposes reportedly said that they felt better and provided relief.

 Who Can Benefit From Marijuana?

 People worldwide can benefit from Marijuana.
-It has been long debated that Marijuana has many uses when it comes to medical conditions.
-Marijuana is heavily recognized as a treatment for Nausea and vomiting in patients with HIV/AIDS and cancer.
+It has been long debated that Marijuana has many uses when it comes to treating medical conditions.
+Marijuana is heavily recognized as a treatment for Nausea and vomiting and in patients with HIV/AIDS and cancer.

 Despite all the development in dealing with Nausea and vomiting, there are still a lot of people experiencing unpleasant symptoms and distress.